Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 I love the way the earthy beets pair with the sweet berries.
 If you have both frozen bananas and frozen berries, I highly suggest using them.
 It will create a creamier and more refreshing smoothie that will make you think you’re eating ice cream.

 Beets are super versatile.
 You can roast, grill, boil, steam, pickle or eat raw.
 So, basically they can be cooked in any way.
-Check out one of the recipe below to see how.
+Download your free cookbook of our favorite beet recipes below.